bensentropy/happytransport/README.md

 > Upgrade your commute, help save the planet and keep more money in your pocket.

-The results of our participation in the Hackakl 2014, weekend of ‘hacking for good’.
+[Happy Transport](http://www.happytransport.co.nz) - The results of our participation in the Hackakl 2014, weekend of ‘hacking for good’.

 ## Set up